sjforman/sjforman.github.io/content/posts/llms-for-mmr-persuasion-rct-1/index.md

 Measuring from the initial pre-screen questionnaire all the way through to the post-intervention survey, the overall average intent increase was 0.67 points on the 7 point scale.
 This is at least partly a measurement effect, but it's pretty encouraging anyway; it's at the upper range of effect sizes typically seen for such interventions.

-## Claude performed quite well, and some participants engaged quite deeply
+## Claude performed quite skillfully

 I read every chat transcript in detail, and found that Claude 4 Sonnet to be essentially flawless.
-The system delivered pertinent, factual, and nuanced answers to all questions and concerns.
-Many asked the same questions about side effects and ingredients, but there was also a long tail of more nuanced situations:
+The system delivered pertinent, factual, and nuanced answers to nearly all questions and concerns.

+The only possible exceptions were some adversarial conversations in which I might have preferred for the LLM to push back a little harder.
+But the choices it made under the circumstances were certainly at least defensible.

+## Some participants engaged quite deeply

+Many participants asked the same questions about side effects and ingredients, and a number of them explicitly acknowledged having their concerns assuaged:

+> That was actually very helpful and has made my decison alot easier.
+I feel like I learned some new things and I dont feel as cautious about the vaccine now.

+> That puts it into perspective.
+I did not realize how serious measles could be or how common complications are.
+I feel more confident about the vaccine now.
+I wanted to ensure I wasn't overlooking anything.

+There was also a long tail of more nuanced situations:

 * One participant indicated uncertainty about the vaccine on the pre-survey, but in the chat it became clear that this person is not himself hesitant.
 His partner is.
 (Claude handled this gracefully.)
 * Several people with religious objections to the porcine gelatin on the ingredient list were informed there's an alternative formulation available ([Priorix](https://www.fda.gov/vaccines-blood-biologics/priorix)) that does not contain this ingredient.